 So you've decided to head to Spain for your next vacation.
 Excellent choice!
 I know you will fall in love with the Spanish culture, sights, food, and traditions just like I did.

 Barcelona is an absolute must on any Spain itinerary.
 It's actually where I've chosen to spend three of my birthdays in the last decade.
-If that doesn't give a hint to how much this city has to offer, I don't know what will.
+If that doesn't give a hint as to how much this city has to offer, I don't know what will.

-Well, I'm here to help you with step two and guide you on how many days in Barcelona are ideal.
+Well, I'm here to help with step two and guide you on how many days in Barcelona are ideal.
 The answer depends on a handful of factors.
 What type of traveler you are, the style of trip you're looking for, and your overall budget.
-We will consider all these things and more when discussing how many days in Barcelona will be right for you!

-Short Answer to how many days in Barcelona are ideal
+Short answer to how many days in Barcelona are ideal

 If you want the quick answer for the average tourist, four days is the golden ticket.
 Continue reading for a more in-depth breakdown.